redeyes/redeyes/README.md

 Unfortunately, documenting a service also involves its own form of duplication.

-Let's say you write a handler to support HTTP GET with such and such a path, which requires some content type and produces another.
+Let's say you write a handler to support HTTP GET with a particular path, which requires some content type and produces another.

 If you want to document this service, you'll have to replicate the exact same information in English!
 Why should you have to do that, when the information is already encoded into your program?